DevelDoe/devel-react/readme.md

 ---

 ### 1.1 Firebase CRUD Bransh
-*This minor update adds Firebase as a backend solution.*
+*This minor update adds Firebase as a backend CRUD solution.*

 * 1.1.1 Create an account on Firebase
 * 1.1.2 Create a new project